flox/flox/cli/flox/doc/flox-activate.md

    If no services are running, the services from the manifest will be started, otherwise a warning will displayed and activation will continue.

-   This flag is currently incompatible with "in-place" activations and remote environments, but these features will be added in the future.
+   This flag is currently incompatible with "in-place" activations, but this feature will be added in the future.

    The services started with this flag will be cleaned up once the last activation of this environment terminates.